 The others kept firing and escaped into the jungle.
 Without food, the survivors of the attack wandered eastward in search of other friendly forces.
-Near Numa Numa, natives betrayed them to the Japanese and Twist and Yates were captured.
-Both died in captivity during August 1944 (location unknown, possibly Rabaul).
+Near Numa Numa, natives betrayed them to the Japanese and Twist and Yates were both captured and became Prisoners Of War (POW).
+Both died in captivity during August 1944, location unknown, possibly Rabaul.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|